Three Rivers is an alliance of local organisations using art to build community in the London Borough of Bexley.

 What do we do?

-We bring local people and partners together to work out how we can use art to make a difference in Bexley.
+We bring local people and partners together to actively use arts and culture to make a difference in Bexley.
 We collaborate with the people who live, work and study here, to produce festivals, run radio stations, become art critics and stitch quilts.
 We want to create a new way of making culture in Bexley, by empowering local people to make it themselves.

 How do we work?